frioux/blog/content/posts/introducing-charitable-awesome-xmonad-tag-management.md

 It's an X11 window manager mostly written in Lua and exclusively configured with Lua.

-If you've used a window manager before you are probably familiiar with the idea of "virtual desktops."
+If you've used a window manager before you are probably familiar with the idea of "virtual desktops."
 The idea there is that you have a handful of windows on the desktop, and when you switch to a different virtual desktop, you can have a totally different set of windows shown.
 You can then switch back to the first